SatoshiSingh/SANBA_blockchain_technical_workshop_March2020/README.md

 ## Notes

-This repo contains topics and code examples covered in the SANBA online technical blockchain workshop on the 28th of March 2020.
+This repo contains code examples covered in the [SANBA](sanba.co.za) online technical blockchain workshop on the 28th of March 2020, presented by [@SatoshiSingh](https://twitter.com/satoshisingh) of [CoinEd](https://coined.co.za).
 Shown in the videos are the Solidity smart contract examples created in [Remix IDE](remix.ethereum.org).

 At the time of the webinar, a bug emerged in the dApp presentation which could not be solved.
 This bug involved different behaviour patterns in the dApp depending on which Web3 provider address was selected in Metamask.
 A possible reason may be the environment setup.
+Work will continue to resolve this issue.

 ## Required Installations